exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 On a hard move, take a negative Condition, lose a positive Condition, take Harm, or lose something else important.

-If you need hard and soft moves explained, go [here](http://mightyatom.blogspot.com/2011/05/apocalypse-world-guide-to-hard-moves.html).
+If you need hard and soft ("regular") moves explained, go [here](http://mightyatom.blogspot.com/2011/05/apocalypse-world-guide-to-hard-moves.html).

 Any time both dice show the same number, roll a random event that sets up a soft move.